adam-p/text-file-follower/README.md

 `text-file-follower` is written in CoffeeScript, but a compiled JavaScript can be found in the `lib` directory.

+## Installation

+Install with `npm`:

+    > npm install text-file-follower

 ## Usage

-Some day installation will be via `npm`.
-For now you'll have to put the code where you want it (either lib/index.js or src/index.coffee).

-A simple usage example:
+A simple example:

 ```javascript
 var follow = require('text-file-follower');